Laminotomy: Procedure

-The procedure of a laminotomy remains largely the same regardless of the instrument used, or the level of vertebrae operated on.
+The procedure of a laminotomy remains largely the same regardless of the instrument used, or the level of vertebra operated on.
 Laminotomies require general or spinal anesthesia and frequently require a hospital stay following the procedure—although the duration of the stay depends on the physical condition of the individual and their reason for having a laminotomy.
 A laminotomy takes about 70–85 minutes depending on the type of procedure used.
 Unilateral laminotomies typically require less time because bone is removed from only one lamina, whereas bilateral laminotomies usually take more time because bone is removed from both laminae.
 The level of the vertebrae that the laminotomy is performed on and what instrument is used produce no significant differences in the length of the procedure.
-Both unilateral and bilateral laminotomies are performed in a shorter time period compared to a conventional laminectomy which takes over 100 minutes on average.
+Both unilateral and bilateral laminotomies are performed in a shorter time than a conventional laminectomy, which takes over 100 minutes on average.

 During a laminotomy, the individual lies on his or her stomach with the back facing up towards the physician.
 An initial incision is made down the middle of the back exposing the vertebrae on which the laminotomy will be performed.
 In this procedure, the spinous process and the ligaments of the vertebral column are kept intact, but the muscles adjacent to the vertebral column known as the paraspinous muscles (example: spinalis muscle) must be separated from the spinous process and vertebral arch.
 In a unilateral laminotomy, these muscles are detached only from the side on which the laminotomy is being performed.
 During a bilateral laminotomy, these muscles must be removed on both sides of the vertebrae.
 The ligaments connecting the lamina of upper and lower vertebrae, known as Ligamenta flava are often removed or remodeled in this procedure to adjust for the small amount of bone lost.
 Using either a microscope or an endoscope to have a visual of the procedure, a small surgical drill is used to remove a part of bone from one or both laminae of the vertebrae.
 Laminotomies can be performed on multiple vertebrae during the same surgery; this is known as a multi-level laminotomy.